The Diminish And Ascend Sculpture That Looks Like An Endless Staircase Requires $700 Monthly Because Of Birds

 The birds basically created new job opportunities.
 You're welcome.

-The reaction to the Diminish and Ascend sculpture illustrates the principle of 'cognitive dissonance'—the mental discomfort experienced when holding two conflicting beliefs.
+The reaction to the Diminish and Ascend sculpture illustrates the principle of 'cognitive dissonance' , the mental discomfort experienced when holding two conflicting beliefs.
 Many community members may appreciate the artistic value of the sculpture while simultaneously feeling distressed about its negative impact on birds.
 This dissonance can lead to a range of emotional responses, including frustration and guilt.

-According to research by Dr. Leon Festinger, who first introduced the theory of cognitive dissonance, individuals are motivated to resolve this discomfort by either changing their beliefs or rationalizing their experiences.
+Individuals are motivated to resolve this discomfort by either changing their beliefs or rationalizing their experiences.
 For instance, some may downplay the significance of the bird fatalities to cope with their appreciation of the art, while others may advocate for its removal.

 A practical recommendation to address cognitive dissonance in this context is to encourage community members to engage in reflective practices, such as journaling or group discussions, to explore their feelings and beliefs regarding the sculpture.
 This can help facilitate a more nuanced understanding of their emotions and lead to constructive dialogue about the role of public art.